rwitzel/camel-demo/Q-and-A.md

 when().when().otherwise(), i.e. it is not made clear that a single entity (in OOP an instance of a class) reps. a worker is acting here.

+Q. Can you bundle the consumption of a JMS message and a SQL change bundle somehow in a transaction?

+A. Yes, this is a well known pattern - without using XA (distributed transactions).
+This is how it looks in Camel:

+from("activemq:queue:partners")
+  .transacted()
+  .beanRef("partner", "toSql")
+  .to("jdbc:partnerDb")

+Nothing more.
+It possible to use JTA as well but .. try to avoid it by all means.

+Q. How can you make a route 'transactional' if the involved resources are not transactional regarding XA?

+A. You register completion and undo operations for a route.
+Camel calls them Synchronization callbacks.

+They are called when routing is finished, the 'unit of work' is done.
+All of the callbacks will be executed, i.e. if one of them throws an error, the error is caught and logged but it does not stop the execution of the other callbacks.

+Q. How is concurrency resp. parallelism supported in Camel?

+A. One way is is configure a threadpool for a splitter.
+The easiest way is to set parallelProcessing=true.

+The other way is to use queues or topics (real ones or in memory) with more than one consumer.

+Q. What is the meaning of streaming for a splitter?
+Has it something to do with concurrency?

+A. No, it reduces the memory overhead but consuming and producing chunks.

+Q. How do you tackle errors when you applied a split before the error?

+A. Setting shareUnitOfWork = true makes sure that the entire route is considered a single unit of work.

+Q. Can the resulting messages of the splitter later be combined again?

+A. Of course.
+Use end().

+Q. Can you compare Camel with implementations of JavaScript promises?

+A. The promises have a clear focus on the flow of messages, the integration with other systems is done by separated libraries.

+Q. How can you monitor a Camel application?

+A. Message could be 'wire tapped'.
+You can use log component to add custom logs.

+You can activate tracing by context.setTracing(true) to log details on INFO level.
+You can customise the tracer to determine the extent of logged information. rb.noTracing() deactivates tracing.

+You can register notifier for Camel events.

+JMX can used to monitor the flow of messages and to administrate routes.

+Q. Is it possible to change camel routes at runtime?

+A. Yes, the context has an API for it.
+Additionally, Spring's' refresh scope allows you to replace all the Camel related beanss with newer versions.

+Q. What patterns are used by Camel to deal with errors?

+A. redelivery / retry policies.
+Error handlers, especially rollback handlers (synchronization callbacks).

+Q. How can Camel routes be tested?

+A. TODO

+Q. How do you feed a Camel route programmically?
+And how do you receive messages programmatically?

+A. Use the ProducerTemplate and the TODO.

+Q. What do you think about Camel's ability to provide HTTP endpoints?

+A. Well, ...

+Q. Can Camel be combined with Hystrix, Spring Integration, Spring Batch?

+A. Yes there are bridges / adapters.

 Open Questions
 ==============